Podcasting, audio recording and editing

 Podcasts are one of the most accessible media formats to create and consume, as they can require minimal equipment and software to produce and are widely accessible using natural spoken language.

-Our Library technology spaces, ThinkSpace and CreateSpace, are equipped with professional podcast recording equipment (RODECaster Pro).
+Our Library technology spaces, ThinkSpace and CreateSpace, and the media rooms located in Fisher Library are equipped with professional podcast recording equipment (RODECaster Pro).

-Each podcast studio can be arranged to record up to 4 people in-person, along with phone or computer connectivity for remote guests.
+Each podcast studio can be arranged to record 2-4 people in-person, along with phone or Bluetooth connectivity for remote guests.
+In the Fisher media rooms, room capacity is 2 people, with phone or Bluetooth connectivity for remote guests.

-Our Peer Learning Advisors (PLAs) are on site to help you during your booking.
-The PLAs also host free beginner workshops on starting a podcast and editing audio with Audacity on Library’s Design Hub.
+At CreateSpace and ThinkSpace, our Peer Learning Advisors (PLAs) are on-site to help you during your booking.
+The PLAs also host free beginner workshops on starting a podcast and editing audio with Audacity on the Library’s Design Hub.

 How to start your own podcast